ronnieoverby/ftx/README.md

 Less features -> less work -> less time!
 The tool is intended for copying a directory structure to a new location.
 Synchronization and incremental updates are not features of this tool.
 Once the transfer session is established, an uninteruppted, unidirectional stream sends the files to the client.
 The transfer protocol is completely static.
 Once the transfer begins, the only protocol-level metadata transferred is the next files length.
 If the bulk of data being transferred responds well to compression, gzip can be enabled.
 Multiple client connections are not supported.

 ## Security?
-AES encryption can be enabled.
-Key exchange is facilitated by ECDH.
-You are on your own for integrity.
+AES encryption can be enabled and key exchange is facilitated by ECDH.
+You are on your own for authentication.
 The server endpoint is designed to be ephemeral; you set it up and you yourself connect the client to it.
 If you need additional security, there are many proxies available that can perform TLS termination/offloading (NGINX/STUNNEL for example).

 ## Arguments